bigmcdaddy8/PertyFish/docs/ProjectManagement.md

 ## Completed Work
+##### Story 0001-01 - README
+Create the outline for a respectable README, and then create stories for the work needed to create the major sections.
 ##### Story 0003-01 Separate Engine logic into separate components
 To prevent the development of more complex chess engine logic from breaking previous table iterations, separate out the logic of the chess engines from each other and have a radio control where the use can select which engine they want to play against, selections something like...
 - PertyFish Random (~100 ELO)